DonBraulio/tuneo/README.md

  5. The detected pitch is displayed on the UI, along with a real-time pitch evolution graph to help with tuning.

 ### Notes:
- - There's a `notebooks/` folder to experiment with the YIN algorithm using python/jupyter.
+ - The `notebooks/` folder contains a python/jupyter notebook to experiment with the YIN algorithm offline.
  - The C++ turbo module for pitch detection was integrated following the [React Native docs](https://reactnative.dev/docs/0.77/the-new-architecture/pure-cxx-modules).
  - The Swift/Kotlin native modules for microphone access were implemented with [Expo](https://docs.expo.dev/modules/native-module-tutorial/).
  - The whole project was started using the React Navigation [Starter Template](https://reactnavigation.org/docs/getting-started#starter-template).